Financing Your Education Loading...

 If I am registered with the College and another institution, what do I need to consider?

-There are two terms used for students who have registration with multiple institutions.
+There are two terms used for students who have registrations with multiple institutions.
 Collaborative Enrollment means your schools have a formal agreement about your program of study and have a collaborative curriculum.
 Concurrent Enrollment means you are choosing to take transferable courses at different institutions to obtain credits toward your diploma or degree.
 In order for both institutions to be aware of your loan, and to ensure that you maintain full-time status for eligibility, you are encouraged to speak to the staff in the Financial Aid Office.
 The Financial Aid Team at GPRC is happy to assist you with the entire student loan process from application through to repayment.

 What happens after I apply?